 Beginning in fall 2019, each school and district (LEA) will be assigned an overall rating using a five (5) star system to communicate performance of schools, with one (1) star being the lowest rating and five (5) stars being the highest rating.
 Performance of schools, LEAs and state will be reported by level (elementary, middle and high) based on a composite score that aggregates scores from individual indicators.
-Federal designations of Comprehensive Support and Improvement (CSI) and Targeted Support and Improvement (TSI) will be assigned to each school meeting the criteria.
+Federal designations of Comprehensive Support and Improvement (CSI) and Additional Targeted Support and Improvement (ATSI) will be assigned to each school meeting the criteria.
 Any achievement gaps within the school, district or state found to be practically and statistically significant will also be reported.
 Having a statistically significant achievement gap also effects the overall rating.
 If achievement gaps are found in schools and LEAs earning a four (4) or five (5) star rating, the star rating will be reduced by one (1) star.
+Beginning with the 2020-2021 school year, and annually thereafter, the department will identify a school for targeted support and improvement (TSI).